gnunn1/modernize-apps-jboss/docs/cdk-docs/md/06-resilient-apps.md

 As you can see, the trace is comprised of _spans_, where each span corresponds to a microservice invoked during the execution of a `/productpage` request.

 The first line represents the external call to the entry point of our application controlled by `istio-ingress`.
-It in thrn calls the `productpage` service.
+Under it are the calls to the `productpage` service.
 Each line below represents the internal calls to the other services to construct the result, including the time it took for each service to respond.

 To demonstrate the value of tracing, let's re-visit our earlier timeout bug!
 If you recall, we had injected a 7 second delay in the `ratings` microservice for our user _jason_.
 So when we loaded the